minnojs/minno-time/resources/tutorials/slideshow.md

 Download [here](../../resources/tutorials/js/slideshow1.js).
 You can see it in action right [here](#{player}../resources/tutorials/js/slideshow1.js).

 ### Basic inheritance
 Our task is becoming longer and harder to maintain.
-Imagine a slide show with 50 slides, it would be more than 500 lines of code long, and if we would want to make any changes to it we would have to go through each trial individualy and change it.
+Imagine a slide show with 50 slides, it would be more than 500 lines of code long, and if we would want to make any changes to it we would have to go through each trial individually and change it.
 This is where inheritance comes in.
 Inheritance allows you to create a prototype of a trial (or stimulus or media object), and extend it whenever you want.
 We will see how this works shortly, but first we need to learn a bit about sets.

 #### **Sets**
-[Sets](./API.md#sets)  are list of PIP objects (trials, stiumli or media objects).
+[Sets](./API.md#sets)  are list of PIP objects (trials, stimuli or media objects).
 They are useful for two reasons; first of all they help you organize your code, secondly, you can only inherit/extend objects that reside in sets.
 We will focus on trial sets for now, but everything that applies to the applies to stimuli sets or media sets as well.

 You create trial sets using the `API.addTrialSets()` function.
 The simplest use of the function involves two arguments; the first is the set name, and the seconds is an array of objects to add to the set.
 The following code creates a trial set called *slide* and populates it with our "Hello world" trial.